ProzorroUKR/openprocurement.api/docs/source/tendering/basic-actions/complaints-tender-2020-04-19.rst

 .. http:example:: http/complaints/complaint-objections-evidences-with-document.http
    :code:

+There is an opportunity to create complaint already with document which can be used as relatedDocument in evidences:

+.. http:example:: http/complaints/complaint-objections-with-document-one-action.http
+   :code:

 For each Objection, the Complainant must specify one or more requestedRemedies.
 In other case there error will be raised:

 .. http:example:: http/complaints/complaint-objections-invalid-requested-remedies.http